About CheckFirst and the ASC

 Does investing with a registered salesperson/company guarantee that what I am investing in is not a scam?

 No, but it is a critical first step.
 Beyond that, you also need to be aware of the red flags of fraud, do your own research and ask the right questions before making a decision to invest.
-To help you recognize a potential scam, learn about the red flags of investment fraud here.
+To help you recognize a potential scam, read our Red Flags of Investment Fraud information sheet.

 I want to reduce my chances of losing money to a fraudulent investment.
 How do I know which ones are legitimate?